 -

 Twelve shooters.
 Molten iron.
-20th century, inspired by old models.
-Set of twelve handles made up of one part decorated with simplified plant elements, and another part that hangs from the previous one by means of a ring and has a balustrade shape.
+20th century, inspired by ancient models.
+Set of twelve handles composed of one part decorated with simplified plant elements, and another that hangs from the previous one by means of a ring and has a balustraded shape.

 · Size: 3x2x10 cms.